Mick Jagger: Relationship with Keith Richards

-His songwriting partnership with Richards is one of the most successful in history.
+Jagger's songwriting partnership with Richards is one of the most successful in history.
 His relationship with Richards is frequently described as "love/hate" by the media.
 Richards said in a 1998 interview: "I think of our differences as a family squabble.
 If I shout and scream at him, it's because no one else has the guts to do it or else they're paid not to do it.
 At the same time I'd hope Mick realises that I'm a friend who is just trying to bring him into line and do what needs to be done."

-Dirty Work (a UK & US No. 4) was released in March 1986 to mixed reviews, despite the US top five hit "Harlem Shuffle".
+Dirty Work (a UK and US No. 4) was released in March 1986 to mixed reviews, despite the US top-five hit "Harlem Shuffle".
 With relations between Richards and Jagger at a low, Jagger refused to tour to promote the album, and instead undertook his own solo tour, which included Rolling Stones' songs.
 Richards has referred to this period in his relations with Jagger as "World War III".
 As a result of the animosity within the band at this time, they almost broke up.

-Jagger's solo records, She's the Boss (UK No. 6; US No. 13) (1985) and Primitive Cool (UK No. 26; US No. 41) (1987), met with moderate success and, in 1988, with the Rolling Stones mostly inactive, Richards released his first solo album, Talk Is Cheap (UK No. 37; US No. 24).
+Jagger's solo albums, She's the Boss (UK No. 6; US No. 13) (1985) and Primitive Cool (UK No. 26; US No. 41) (1987), met with moderate success and, in 1988, with the Rolling Stones mostly inactive, Richards released his first solo album, Talk Is Cheap (UK No. 37; US No. 24).
 It was well received by fans and critics, going gold in the US.
 The following year 25×5: the Continuing Adventures of the Rolling Stones, a documentary spanning the career of the band, was released for their 25th anniversary.

-Richards' autobiography, Life, was published on 26 October 2010.
+Richards's autobiography, Life, was published on 26 October 2010.
 According to a 15 October 2010 article, Richards described Jagger as "unbearable", noting that their relationship had been strained "for decades".
-By 2015, Richards' opinion had softened.
+By 2015, Richards's opinion had softened.
 While saying Jagger could come off as a "snob", he added "I still love him dearly ... your friends don't have to be perfect."